- Travel Tips

 The tantalizing idea of boldly going where no-one has been before – or at least trying – is what drives many of us to book our next trip.
 Yet adventure is as much a state of mind as stepping out into the unknown.
 Here are eight ways you can guarantee your fill.
+Once you've absorbed these general tips, you might want to explore our round-up of the world's best adventure holidays for 2022.

 The popularity of solo travel is booming – and there's little wonder why.
 Travelling alone you have the ultimate incentive to meet new people, all with exciting ideas for where their travels will take them, and many happy for you to tag along.